 If Buyer does not select the Customs Brokerage additional service then Buyer takes full responsibility for clearing customs.

 Whichever modality Sellers operate, all Sellers must provide all information relevant in advance so that the appropriate party can proceed with the clearing of the goods including but not limited to ISF Filing.
 Any delays and/or fines due to lack of documentation shall be at Seller’s expense.

 Buyers may request insurance policies or services when booking.
-These services may be purchased directly through a third party Seller on Freightos or through those selected Sellers on the Marketplace that also offer their own insurance services.
+These services may be purchased directly through a third party Seller on Freightos or through those selected Sellers that also offer their own insurance services.

 In the case you are providing similar services please see Appendix C.